Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 • It can promote bacterial or fungal growth

-• Increase the risk of skin irritation
+• It can increase the risk of skin irritation

 Proper drying is essential for maintaining hygiene.